freelancer-legal-guide

 Define deliverables and penalties

 Outlining a clear set of expectations and milestones will help to ensure that both freelancers and their clients are able to keep track of active projects.
 An agreement should be made to pay small amounts of the final fee when a measurable percentage of work has been completed, limiting the impact of any late or missed invoice payments.
-Penalties should also be discussed to prevent future payment disputes.
+Penalties for late payment should also be discussed to prevent future payment disputes.

 Freelancing guide CTA